 At the time of this writing, foreclosures are at an all time high, which basically translates into more opportunities for you.
 Since foreclosures are increasing, this is the perfect time to jump into this because there will be more and more lenders discounting properties.
 It is safe to say that most lenders will accept a short sale, however, you may come across one or two lenders who will not discount.
 If the numbers work out for the lender they will do it.

 It is best to do a short sale when the property is in the pre-foreclosure state.
 Yes, you can perform a short sale when the bank owns the property, however your profits will more than likely be smaller.
 There are two stages within pre-foreclosure.
 The first stage being those individuals who are behind on payments and the second stage are those who are behind on payments with a notice of default.
-In order for this to work properly and for you to successfully get a short sale, you must find the homeowners who are in the second stage of pre-foreclosure or more than 3 payments behind on their mortgage.
-Once the notice of default has been recorded, banks become motivated as well, so you are more likely to get a discount.
+In order for this to work properly and for us to successfully get a short sale, the homeowners should be in the second stage of pre-foreclosure or more than 3 payments behind on their mortgage.
+Once the notice of default has been recorded, banks become motivated as well, so we are more likely to get a discount.
 Until that time, very rarely will a bank ever discount a mortgage that soon.
 Why would they?
 The homeowners still have time to cure the loan and make up the back payments.

 It does not matter what type of house or condition it's in, all mortgages can be discounted.
 The best properties to perform a short sale on are the houses that need lots of work and repairs because lenders will give you a bigger discount if they see they are "don't wanters".
 Properties that are over leveraged are also prime candidates.
 Most rookie investors who see a house over leveraged with an upside-down mortgage may think there is no hope for this property.
 On the other hand, this is a sweet deal to the savvy investor.
 Properties with large 2nd mortgages are also treated as gold because the 2nd mortgage is wiped out at the foreclosure auction.
 Lenders with a 2nd and 3rd mortgage position would rather have something than nothing.